Concerns and Grievance Process

-- If the complainant is not satisfied with the decision and wishes to file an appeal, the complainant shall notify the ADA Compliance Officer within 10 working days of the date of the decision.
+If the complainant is not satisfied with the decision and wishes to file an appeal, the complainant shall notify the campus equity officer within 10 working days of the date of the decision.

-The appropriate College officer will conduct an investigation within 10 working days after receipt of the appeal request, which may include a conference.
-They will render a decision and the reasons for it in writing within 20 working days following the receipt of the appeal request.
-They may affirm, reverse or modify the ADA compliance officer’s decision in whole or in part.
+The appropriate college officer (vice chancellor of academic affairs or vice chancellor of student affairs) will conduct review within 10 working days after receipt of the appeal request, which may include a conference.
+The college officer will render a decision and the reasons for it in writing within 20 working days following the receipt of the appeal request.
+The college officer may affirm, reverse or modify the campus equity officer’s decision in whole or in part.